Cost of Driving Over the Road

 - Have a checking and savings account.
 Do an automatic draft from checking into saving of a certain amount each pay period.

-- Plan ahead – buy stuff that you will need on the road before you leave for the road
+- Plan ahead – buy stuff that you will need on the road before you leave for the road a big box, unless you want to support your local mom and pop.

 - Create a budget and stick to it.
 Decide how much extra money you have before hand.